January: Chicken and Dumplings

 freshly ground black pepper

-1. In a medium pot set over medium heat, heat the oil.
-When the oil glistens, add the shallot, celery, and carrot.
+the oil glistens, add the shallot, celery, and carrot.
 Mix in the thyme sprig.
-Cook until the vegetables are softened, about 3 minutes.

 3. Meanwhile, make the dumplings.
 In a small bowl, whisk together the flour, baking powder, and ½ teaspoon of salt.
 Pour in the buttermilk and mix until just combined.